 - Slips, trips and stumbles while walking or running

-- Falls involving monkey bars Playground Safety
+- Falls from playground equipment Playground Safety

 - Falls from stairs

-Tips to prevent a fall (4 to 6 years) |
+Tips to prevent a fall (5 to 9 years) |

 Active supervision is important to protect your child from injury, especially when learning a new skill.
-This means, keeping them in view and staying close enough to reach them if you need to.
+This means keeping them in view and staying close enough to reach them if you need to.

 In the home:

-- Securely fasten handrails on all stairs
+- Securely fasten handrails on all stairs.

-- Discourage play on stairs
+- Discourage play on stairs.

-- Avoid throw rugs at the top of the stairs
+- Avoid throw rugs at the top of the stairs.

 - Fasten furniture to the wall to prevent tipping (dressers, bookshelves, TV).